 Is Faro worth visiting?

 Although most tourists just arrive and depart from Faro, there are many things to do and see, and the visit is totally worthwhile.
-If you have an early morning flight, you should definitely spend some time exploring the city before leaving the Algarve.
+If you have an early morning flight, you should definitely arrive in Faro one day before and spend some time exploring the city before leaving the Algarve.

 How to get to Faro?